Teaching at DadaABC: job requirements, application process, reviews

 With minimal requirements, but big pay rewards, DadaABC is the perfect opportunity for prospective applicants looking to work from the comfort of their home.

 If the thought of working and earning money through teaching English online has always appealed to you but sounded a tad fishy, then it’s time to breathe a sigh of relief.
-DadaABC is considered one of the leading online education platforms on the ESL market today and is an excellent choice when attempting to start your fruitful online ESL journey.
+DadaABC (or DaDa) is considered one of the leading online education platforms on the ESL market today and is an excellent choice when attempting to start your fruitful online ESL journey.
 Based in Shanghai, China and established in 2013, this ever-growing online education company provides one-on-one lessons to young learners around China.

 Having collaborated with big names such as National Geographic and Pearson (to name a few), DadaABC aims to provide a world-class curriculum to its thousands of students, while providing high-quality teachers in an engaging one-on-one and online setting.